 The interdisciplinary minor in American Popular Culture helps students to assess from a variety of perspectives the icons and ideas they encounter every day, to think critically about the images and assertions of the mass media and commercial culture, and to see the experience of popular culture as it interacts with questions of gender and ethnicity in the American context.
 Students choose five classes, including one upper-division elective, from a curriculum organized to explore: critical approaches to popular culture; gender and ethnicity in American popular culture; and popular culture in the arts.
 Twenty units are required, four at the lower-division and 16 at the upper-division level.

-QUIREMENTS UNITS
+LOWER DIVISION REQUIREMENTS UNITS

-e (4 units)
+Choose one cou urse (4 units)

-The Politics and Culture e
+AMST 206 The Politics and Culture •

 of the 1960s 4

-African American
+AMST 285 African American

 Popular Culture 4

-e (4 units) The Politics and Culture of the 1960s African American